Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Now, whenever you’re designing, your logo is right there in the “Brand” tab—no more digging through your downloads folder.

-Your color palette is what makes your content instantly recognizable.
+Your colour palette is what makes your content instantly recognisable.
 Here’s how to lock it in:

-1. In the Brand Kit, click “Add brand colors”
+1. In the Brand Kit, click “Add brand colours.”

 Where to Find Your Hex Codes:

-• Use a color picker tool like Coolors or Adobe Color
+• Use a colour picker tool like Coolors or Adobe Color

 • Grab hex codes from your existing website or logo file

-• If you’re starting fresh, choose colors that reflect your brand vibe
+• If you’re starting fresh, choose colours that reflect your brand vibe

-Once saved, your brand colors appear at the top of every color palette in Canva.
+Once saved, your brand colours appear at the top of every colour palette in Canva.
 One click, and you’re using the exact right shade every time.

 Step 4: Choose and Set Your Brand Fonts